 - Then you may want to set your import filters in Nembol if you have plenty of listings in that channel and do not want to list them all on multiple channels.
 Larger Nembol plans allow users to filter at import.
 This feature is designed for larger sellers so that they can save on Nembol fees, as well as on listing fees.
 You may filter at import in Nembol, depending on the channel, by category, by collection, or by listing status.
-You set the filters in the “Import from” settings in each channel’s settings in Nembol.
-In the screenshot below you see an example for “Import from Shopify”.
+You set the filters in the “Import” settings in each channel in Nembol.
+In the screenshot below, you can see the example for the Shopify channel.

 Just bear in mind that:

 - During the 14-day free trial, you can publish up to 10 products per channel.
 This is enough to test Nembol features, without effort.

 - Nembol is not a way to circumvent channels’ rules.
 Therefore if your account on a channel has been blocked, or some of your items banned, chances are that Nembol will not be allowed to connect to that account or to extract those items.
 Fingers crossed.

 You will have to wait a few minutes to see your listings inside Nembol.
 Just move to the Products page in Nembol and refresh it.